Clay-6/PassMan/README.md

 ### Manual

-Alternatively, you can download the [latest release from GitHub](https://github.com/Clay-6/PassMan/releases) and add the .exe path to your $PATH environment variable
+Alternatively, you can download the [latest release from GitHub](https://github.com/Clay-6/PassMan/releases) and add the .exe path to your `PATH` environment variable